kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

 08_reporting
 ```

-### Create Asset bundles files
+### Create asset bundles files

 #### 1. Create the bundle

-Create a folder called `assets` in the root directory containing the file `batch-inference-workflow-asset.yml`:
+Create a folder called `assets` in the root directory containing the file `batch-inference-workflow-asset.yml`, this name is just an example:
 ```yaml
 common_permissions: &permissions
   permissions: